 Have you had your flu shot?

 In the midst of students’ hectic schedules, they can easily forget to get their flu shot.
 What many don’t realize is how important getting a flu shot can be.
 Even more, particularly, for those in college as living in tight quarters and sharing close interactions can, unfortunately, lead to the quick spread of germs.

 For this reason, NC State’s Student Health Center offers flu vaccinations every fall.
 Encourage your student to visit the Student Health Center for their vaccine or click here for more information.

 Fall Break is an exciting time for students as they begin to explore new social circles and expand their interests through a variety of student organizations and new activities.

-One such organization, Student Leadership and Civic Engagement offers an Alternative Service Break (ASB).
+One such organization, Student Leadership and Civic Engagement offer an Alternative Service Break (ASB).
 ASB is a unique learning experience in which students engage in direct service to the community while being immersed in the culture.

 These are life-changing and memorable experiences that inspire students to continue and strengthen their devotion to service by participating in service-oriented opportunities on campus.
 Encourage your student to take advantage of these many opportunities.